 - Assist with various special projects and donor initiatives as needed.

 Organizational Culture and Racial Justice (10%)

-- Understand and integrate racial justice into individual and team workplans, and broader strategic planning efforts.
+- Understand and integrate relevant components of strategic plan and commitment to centering racial justice into individual and team workplan.

 - Meaningfully participate in caucus groups, organizational learning sessions, and other opportunities to shape our organizational culture.